ofekmiz/bezalel_sda_screening/README.md

 To change the data:
 ------------------

-use data.csv as a template.
+use data.csv in the resources folder as a template.

 copy the csv string (as plain text) to the variable DATA between the ` parentheses in the file data.js.